sdarlington/sdarlington.github.io/content/posts/2024-09-06-tomorrow-tomorrow-and-tomorrow.md

 In the end, I added it to my queue at the library but its popularity meant that I had to wait six months for it to become available!

-For various reasons, I wasn’t able to read it in the three weeks load period.
+For various reasons, I wasn’t able to read it in the three weeks loan period.
 I could have waited another six months to read the end, but I was invested enough to buy a copy.

 Maybe that’s all I need to say?
 As per the synopsis: